Dog Boarding FAQ's

 Are there other times of the year that book full early?

 Yes.
 There are a couple of times of the year, besides holidays, that we book full very early for.
-Some of these dates include: Spring break for our local school district (usually the last week in March), Fridays-Sundays late June until Labor Day and MEA weekend (in mid October).
+Some of these dates include: Spring break for our local school district (usually the last two weeks in March), Fridays-Sundays late June until Labor Day and MEA weekend (in mid October).

 When is the outdoor play area (Plaza) open?